 Located on UC’s award-winning campus (among the world’s most beautiful, according to Forbes), DAAP’s stunning home was designed by renowned architect Peter Eisenman.
 Such impressive space is only fitting for our award-winning programs.
 UC routinely makes Bloomberg Businessweek’s top 30 list of international design schools, and ID magazine lists UC among the globe’s top 10.
 Design Intelligence ranks our Industrial Design program #2 and our Interior Design program #4 in the nation.

-DAAP is organized into four schools, as reflected in its title: the School of Design, School of Architecture and Interior Design, School of Art, and School of Planning.
-Its programs are, year after year, ranked among the very best in the nation and world.
+DAAP is organized into four schools: the Myron E. Ullman Jr. School of Design, the School of Architecture and Interior Design, the School of Art, and the School of Planning.

-•The School of Design offers Bachelor of Science degrees in Fashion Design, Communication Design, and Industrial Design; a master’s degree; and a Fashion Studies minor.
+The School of Design offers BS degrees in Communication Design, Fashion Design, and Industrial Design; a master’s degree; and a Fashion Studies minor.

-•The School of Architecture and Interior Design offers Bachelor of Science degrees in Architecture and Interior Design; master’s degrees in Architecture and Interior Design; and a doctoral degree in Architecture.
+The School of Architecture and Interior Design offers BS and master’s degrees in Architecture and Interior Design and a doctoral degree in Architecture.